Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Experiments

-\textbf{IHDP.} The IHDP dataset is based on covariates from the Infant Health and Development Program, a randomized study assessing the effect of specialist home visits on cognitive outcomes for premature infants \cite{hill2011bayesian}.
+\textbf{IHDP.} The IHDP dataset is based on covariates from the Infant Health and Development Program, a randomized study assessing the effect of specialist home visits on cognitive outcomes for premature infants \citep{hill2011bayesian}.
 Confounding and treatment imbalance are introduced by removing a subset of treated units.
 The resulting dataset includes 747 observations with 25 covariates.
-Following prior work, we evaluate performance by averaging over 1,000 realizations from setting “A” implemented in the NPCI package \cite{dorie2016npci}.
+Following prior work, we evaluate performance by averaging over 1,000 realizations from setting “A” implemented in the NPCI package \citep{dorie2016npci}.

-\textbf{ACIC 2016.} The ACIC 2016 datasets are derived from the Collaborative Perinatal Project and were introduced as part of the Atlantic Causal Inference Competition \cite{dorie2019automated}.
-This benchmark provides a comprehensive evaluation that varies in functional complexity, confounding, covariate overlap, and treatment effect heterogeneity.
-It includes 77 distinct data-generating processes, with 4,802 observations and 79 covariates.
-Following \cite{lee2020robustrecursivepartitioningheterogeneous}, we remove rows where the POs fall above the 99th percentile or below the 1st percentile to eliminate outliers and evaluate performance by averaging over 5 random realizations per setting.
+\textbf{ACIC 2016.} The ACIC 2016 datasets are derived from the Collaborative Perinatal Project and were introduced as part of the Atlantic Causal Inference Competition \citep{dorie2019automated}.
+This benchmark provides a comprehensive evaluation that varies in functional complexity, confounding, overlap, and treatment effect heterogeneity.
+It includes 77 distinct DGPs, with 4,802 observations and 79 covariates.
+Following \citep{lee2020robustrecursivepartitioningheterogeneous}, we remove rows where the POs below the 1st and above the 99th percentile to eliminate outliers and evaluate performance by averaging over 5 random realizations per setting.

-\textbf{Evaluations.} We evaluate performance using \textit{Precision in Estimation of Heterogeneous Effect} (PEHE) \cite{hill2011bayesian}.
+\textbf{Evaluations.} We evaluate performance using \textit{Precision in Estimation of Heterogeneous Effect} (PEHE) \citep{hill2011bayesian}.
 The PEHE loss is defined as $\epsilon_{\text{PEHE}} = \frac{1}{n} \mbox{$\sum_{i=1}^n$} (\widehat{\tau}(x_i) - \tau(x_i))^2$, which corresponds to the mean squared error in estimating the CATE.
 We report performance on both in-sample (training and validation) and out-of-sample (test) data.
 Note that in-sample evaluation is non-trivial, as only the factual outcomes are observed during training, while the true CATE $\tau(x)$ is never observed.